carj/pyPreservica/docs/api.rst

     Return a set of representations for the asset

+    Representations are used to define how the information object are composed in terms of technology and structure.

-    :param Asset asset: The asset containing the required representations
+    :param asset: The asset containing the required representations
+    :type  asset: Asset
     :return: Set of Representation objects
     :rtype: set(Representation)